BrickSchema/brick-website/webpages/relationships.md

 ### Composition

 `brick:hasPart`: the *subject* has some component or part identified by *object*; used to describe both physical and logical composition.
-This relationship is not typically used to desscribe the physical location of the *object* except in the case where the location of the *object* is fundamental to the identity of the *subject*.
+This relationship is not typically used to describe the physical location of the *object* except in the case where the location of the *object* is fundamental to the identity of the *subject*.
 For example, a chair being located in a room is not fundamental to the definition of a room because a room can exist independent of whether or not a chair is located in it -- here, we would use the `brick:hasLocation` relationship (see below).
 However, a damper being "located" in a VAV is fundamental to the definition of a VAV because a VAV must be able to modulate the volume of air.
 In this case, we would use the `brick:hasPart` relationship.

 ### Topology